Patrick Moriarty

 Email: [email protected]

-Patrick is a founding member of the award-winning Paddington Trio, one of the most exciting ensembles of their generation.
-They have won first prize and special prizes in several prestigious international competitions, including the Parkhouse Award at Wigmore Hall, 70th Royal Over-Seas League International Competition, Schumann Kammermusikpreis Frankfurt, International Joseph Joachim Chamber Music Competition in Weimar, Triomphe de L’Arts in Brussels, the Storioni Festival Concours, and the Schiermonnikoog Festival Prize in the Netherlands and were awarded “Ensemble of the Year” by Le Dimore Del Quartetto in Italy.
-They are Artists of the City Music Foundation, Kirckman Concert Society and Britten Pears Snape Maltings and are resident at ProQuartet – Centre Européen de Musique de Chambre in Paris.
-During the 2025/2026 season, the trio is performing extensively across Europe, North America, and Asia, as well as performances of Beethoven’s Triple Concerto and complete cycle of Piano Trios.
+He is a founding member of the Paddington Trio, one of the most exciting ensembles of its generation, who have won first prize and special prizes in several prestigious international competitions, including the Parkhouse Award at Wigmore Hall, the 70th Royal Over-Seas League Competition, and the Schumann-Kammermusikpreis Frankfurt, and were named “Ensemble of the Year” by Le Dimore del Quartetto.
+The trio are artists of the City Music Foundation, Kirckman Concert Society, and Britten Pears Arts, and are in residence at ProQuartet in Paris.
+Their recent and upcoming seasons include extensive touring across Europe, North and South America, and Asia, and their debut album, Freakshow, will be released in 2027 on PENTATONE.

-His recording work includes collaborations with The Abbey Road Studios Institute to record works by E.J.
-Moeran, as well as chamber works by Anders Hillborg and George Walker for BBC Radio 3.
-He has also recorded for other radio broadcasts such as RTÉ Lyric FM in Ireland, VPRO and NPO Radio 4 in the Netherlands, Klara in Belgium, SRF 2 Kultur in Switzerland, YLE in Finland, and has made several appearances on the BBC Radio 3 program ‘In Tune’.
-Passionate about contemporary music, Patrick has worked closely with composers such as Thomas Adès, Sam Perkin, Lotta Wennäkoski, Garth Knox, Roxanna Panufnik, and Anders Hillborg.
+His recording and broadcast work includes collaborations with Abbey Road Studios Institute and recordings with Orchid Classics, alongside performances for BBC Radio 3, RTÉ Lyric FM, VPRO and NPO Radio 4 in the Netherlands, Klara in Belgium, SRF 2 Kultur in Switzerland, and YLE in Finland.
+A committed advocate for contemporary music, he has worked closely with composers including Thomas Adès, Sam Perkin, Anders Hillborg, and Lotta Wennäkoski.

 Reviews